FlowerStake/phala_tools/check_gas_account/README.md

 # check_gas_account.sh

-Shell script to check if GAS account balance used to pay miner transactions is decreasing over time.
+Pretty simple shell script to check if GAS account balance used to pay miner transactions is decreasing over time.
 If GAS account balance is not decreasing might means there is any issue.

 It is specifically designed to be used on nagios/naemon or similar monitoring tools, but you can run it from cron and add some kind of notifications to it.